Import clients from Active Directory

 Individual synchronization is used unless you choose to enable bulk synchronization.

 Bulk synchronization creates a client account for every user record in the AD or LDAP directory.
 Each time bulk synchronization runs, Web Help Desk examines each user record to determine if a corresponding client account needs to be added or updated.
-If your organization includes a large number of users, bulk synchronization can affect Web Help Desk performance.
+If your organization includes several users, bulk synchronization can affect Web Help Desk performance.

 If enabled, bulk synchronization runs at regular intervals based on the schedule that you specify in the connection definition.
 You can also run it manually by clicking the Sync Now button in the LDAP connection list.